 The type of rug is a functional consideration.
 The material and style of rug can vary widely depending on what you use your living room for and how much durability you need.

 Your selection of rug also depends on the space that you have, for example if you need a smaller rug to go under a coffee table, a high pile rug might work well, but if you’re looking for a rug for a large space, a classic wool rug would be ideal.
-That being said, here is a guide to our living rug ideas.
+That being said, here is a guide to our living rug ideas and Swyft's collection of rugs.

 Shag rugs get their name from their ‘shaggy’ appearance.
 These uneven, high pile rugs are ideal for someone who wants a comfortable rug underfoot.
 Shag rugs come in many different shapes and sizes, from coffee table rugs to entire floor coverings.
 Cleaning and maintaining a shag rug can be more expensive and take time and might not be great for people with pets, as the hair can get stuck in the high pile.
 Some shag rugs are less hardwearing than others, particularly if you’re vacuuming often.